MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell-bash.md

     **Notes**:

     - Calling `az account set` doesn't display the results of switching to the specified Azure subscription.
 However, you can use `az account show` to confirm that the current Azure subscription has changed.
-In addition, if you run the `az account list` command from the previous step, you see that the default Azure subscription has changed to the subscription you specified with `az account set`.
+    - If you run the `az account list` command from the previous step, you see that the default Azure subscription has changed to the subscription you specified with `az account set`.

 > [!IMPORTANT]
 > Creating and applying a Terraform execution plan impacts the current Azure subscription *unless* you have defined specific environment variables that point to another Azure subscription.
 These environment variables include such information as an Azure subscription ID, a service principal ID, and the service principal's password.
 For example, if your current Azure subscription is "SubA", but your Bash environment variables point to "SubB", Terraform uses "SubB".
-For more information about how to set up these environment variables, read the section about [logging in using a service principal](step-2-log-in-using-an-azure-service-principal).
+For more information about how to set up these environment variables, read the section about [logging in using a service principal](#step-2-log-in-using-an-azure-service-principal).

 ### Option #2: Authenticate with an Azure service principal